 The information below is an overview of what’s currently slated for implementation.
 Changes to these regulations are expected, and updates will be provided as soon as new information is received and confirmed.

 1. Understanding UK APD

 The European Union (EU) introduced legislation in 2010 to include business aircraft operators in EU APD collection.
 The 2011 budget extends APD to business aircraft for the first time.
 The purpose of this inclusion is to support the EU’s objective of a standardized tax system for business aircraft operators.
-While some EU countries are currently collecting APD on GA flights, the UK has delayed collection of APD until April 1, 2013.
+While some EU countries had already been collecting APD on GA flights, the UK has delayed collection of APD until April 1, 2013.
 The amount of APD collected varies by country, aircraft weight and length of flight leg.
 This duty applies only to passengers, and not to crew.
 Also, this is a tax applicable to departing passengers, and payment may be done on a per-flight, semi-annual or annual basis depending on the circumstances.
 The important thing to note is that this affects business aviation as a whole, both charter (non-scheduled commercial) and private non-revenue.

 2. Know the regulatory basis for APD in the UK

 Legislation setting out what aircraft are considered to be chargeable for the purposes of APD is contained in Section 29 of the UK Finance Act of 1994.
 Section 30 sets out applicable rates for distance flown (grouped by “bands” [See table below.]), Section 31 sets out which passengers are considered to be exempt from APD, and Section 43(1) defines who is a passenger.